technyon/nuki_hub/README.md

 ## Keypad control (optional)

 If a keypad is connected to the lock, keypad codes can be added, updated and removed.
+This has to enabled first in the configuration portal.
+Check "Enabled keypad control via MQTT" and save the configuration.
-Information about codes is published under "keypad/code_x", x starting from 0 up the number of configured codes.
+After enabling keypad control, information about codes is published under "keypad/code_x", x starting from 0 up the number of configured codes.
 <br>
 For security reasons, the code itself is not published.
 To modify keypad codes, a command structure is setup under keypad/command: